A Natural Approach to HPV

 Foods highest in Vitamin C include: yellow bell peppers, guavas, dark green vegetables (especially kale and turnip greens), kiwi and broccoli.
 A daily serving of Papillex™ contains the equivalent of 1/2 yellow pepper, 1 guavas or 2 cups of kale.

-Astragalus membranaceus, a powerful immune modulator, has been used for centuries to promote resilience in the body.
-Recent studies have shown the herb’s impact on the growth of abnormal cervical epithelial cells; halting cell growth and reducing expression.
-In an in vitro study, an Astragalus injection into CIN cells slowed down the bad cell growth, regulating immune cell contents, and causing cell death of the CIN cells.
+In an in vitro study, an Astragalus injection into cells slowed down the bad cell growth and regulated immune cells.
 The study concluded that on a cellular level, Astragalus can reduce the survival of infected cells, the effect increasing with higher doses.

 The Reishi mushroom has been celebrated for its antiviral properties over thousands of years.
 Clinical studies have shown that the use of these medicinal mushrooms has dramatically impacted the clearance rate of HPV, both vaginal and oral.
 Extracts of Reishi, or Ganoderma lucidum stopped the growth of HPV-infected cells by stopping the cell cycle and causing cell death in transformed cervical cells.